ayixon/RaPDTool/README.md

 Genus and species are reported in **separate tables**, because they answer different questions.
-A row in the species table is a genome close enough to a reference to be named (Mash distance < 0.05, identity > 95 %).
-A row in the genus table is one that is *not*: it sits at 0.05–0.08 (92–95 %), close enough to place in a genus and no closer.
+A row in the species table is a genome close enough to a reference to be named (Mash distance ≤ 0.043, where 95 % ANI actually falls).
+A row in the genus table is one that is *not*: it sits at 0.043–0.13, close enough to place in a genus and no closer.

+The `ANI-est` column is **not** `1 − d`.
+That conversion, which Mash itself uses, overstates identity by 12 d points; the reported value applies the measured correction **ANI = 1 − 1.12 d**, so `d = 0.043` reads as 95.2 % and not 95.7 %.
+The `Mash-distance` column is printed beside it, untranslated.
 Reading the genus table as a weaker species list is the one way to misuse it.

+A genus already named in the species table is **not** repeated here, and only the nearest reference per genus is kept — without that, widening the band fills the table with the same genus at increasing distance.

-**Read the genus table against the species table.** A genus there is worth trusting when it stands on its own, and worth doubting when the species table already holds a genus known to be genomically near-inseparable from it.
+**Read the genus table against the rest of it.** A genus there is worth trusting when it stands on its own, and worth doubting when a genus known to be genomically near-inseparable from it is already reported.
 The clearest case is *Escherichia* and *Shigella*: *Shigella* is nested inside *E. coli* rather than forming a distinct lineage, and in this reference set the two sit **0.023 apart — closer than the species threshold itself**.
 Any sample containing *E. coli* therefore tends to raise a *Shigella* genus